balena-io/pinejs/docs/Types.md

 ## Definition

 ### SBVR
-The SBVR definition for types can be found at [/src/common/extended-sbvr-parser/Type.sbvr](../src/common/extended-sbvr-parser/Type.sbvr)
+The SBVR definition for types can be found at [resin-io-modules/sbvr-types/Type.sbvr](https://github.com/resin-io-modules/sbvr-types/blob/master/Type.sbvr)

 ### The Rest
-"The Rest" can be found at: `/src/server/src/sbvr-compiler/types`
+"The Rest" can be found at: [resin-io-modules/sbvr-types/src/types](https://github.com/resin-io-modules/sbvr-types/tree/master/src/types)

-For a new type you should add a module to the types folder and hook it up in `/src/server/src/sbvr-compiler/types.coffee`
+For a new type you should add a module to the types folder.
 The module should return a single object, which has the following format:

 #### types
 A types object, which specifies how the type is declared in various systems.
 This contains:

-##### postgres/mysql/websql
-These can either be a string (which will have the necessity and index appended to it), or a function (necessity, index), which returns the type as a string.
+* postgres/mysql/websql - These can either be a string (which will have the necessity and index appended to it), or a function (necessity, index), which returns the type as a string.

 ```coffee-script
 postgres: 'Serial'
 mysql: (necessity, index) ->